 How to pursue Creative Landscape Photography

-The first tasks of a new photographer are to learn their camera and understand the basic concepts of photography.
-Once they accomplish that, they should be able to reliably produce sharp images with acceptable exposure.
+The first tasks of a beginner landscape photographer are to learn their camera and understand the basic concepts of photography.
+Once they accomplish that, they should be able to reliably produce sharp landscape photos with acceptable exposure.
 But that is rarely enough for someone wanting to create beautiful photographs.
 Creativity is the missing ingredient, the “secret sauce” that takes your landscape photography from mundane to magical!
 But how do you pursue creative landscape photography?

 Here are some strategies to help you discover your creative side or find your creative voice when it seems to be hiding.

-Great Smoky Mountains, October 2018.
-I spent time looking at the scene until I noticed the swirling pattern of the leaves.
+In the landscape photo above from the Great Smoky Mountain National Park, I spent time looking at the scene until I noticed the swirling pattern of the leaves.
 I used a slow shutter speed to capture this creative landscape photo.

 To fuel your creativity, try a completely new type of photography.
 Challenge yourself to learn a new genre and embrace how uncomfortable you feel at the outset; that tense feeling can be a springboard for creativity.
 I am a landscape and underwater photographer.
 If I feel like I’m lagging in creativity, I may attempt to capture a portrait or other photographer in action!
 Yep, it’s a little scary, but I have come to enjoy that feeling of tension because it sparks my brain to step out of the ordinary and create something entirely new.
 I find that when I do this and then go back to my normal work, I have a renewed sense of creativity.